Daimler to invest $1.3 billion in Tuscaloosa SUV production

-FRANKFURT (Reuters) - Daimler (DAIGn.DE) is investing $1.3 billion to expand production capacity for Mercedes-Benz sports utility vehicles in Tuscaloosa, Alabama.
+FRANKFURT, Sept 18 (Reuters) - Daimler is investing $1.3 billion to expand production capacity for Mercedes-Benz sports utility vehicles in Tuscaloosa, Alabama.

 The move includes investments in a new body shop and an upgrade of logistics and information technology systems and will create 300 new jobs, Daimler said in a statement on Friday.